2011 AFC Asian Cup final

-The 2011 AFC Asian Cup Final was a football match that took place on 29 January 2011 at the Khalifa International Stadium in Doha, Qatar, to determine the winner of the 2011 AFC Asian Cup.
+The 2011 AFC Asian Cup Final was a football match that took place on 29 January 2011 at the Khalifa International Stadium in Al Rayyan, Qatar, to determine the winner of the 2011 AFC Asian Cup.
 The match was won by Japan, defeating Australia 1–0 after extra time through a goal scored by Tadanari Lee.
 Japan thus qualified for the 2013 FIFA Confederations Cup as the representative from AFC.

 The tournament's closing ceremony was held immediately before kickoff.
 37,174 people attended the match, although several thousand supporters with tickets were prohibited from entering the stadium after entry was closed 30 minutes before the match commenced.

 A television viewing audience of 484 million in 80 countries across the Asia-Pacific region, Europe, North America and North Africa witnessed Japan defeat Australia 1–0 in the final.

 Background

 The final was played between Japan and Australia.
 Japan, coached by Italian Alberto Zaccheroni, qualified for the final after defeating tournament host Qatar in the quarter-final and South Korea after a penalty shoot-out in the semi-final.
 Australia, also led by a foreign coach (German Holger Osieck), opened the tournament with a 4–0 win over India on their way to winning their group, before defeating Iraq in the quarter-final, and thrashing Uzbekistan 6–0 in the semi-final.
 For Australia, victory would bring its first ever title in an Asian tournament, having won three Oceania titles.
 The match marked a record for Australia's goalkeeper Mark Schwarzer, becoming the country's most capped player with his 88th appearance.
 Shinji Kagawa missed the match due to injury.